Joelasaur/Eet/README.md

 # Eet
-This is NOT and agar.io clone
+This is NOT an agar.io clone